Technology Transfer FAQs

 - How do I benefit from disclosing my invention to the UNLV Office of Technology Transfer?

 Official disclosure is a necessary first step for proper evaluation and protection of your invention.
 Its primary purpose is to collect information necessary for the evaluation of the invention for patentability and commercial potential.
-We strongly recommend that you complete the Research Disclosure Form as soon as you think your research has yielded a discovery or invention.
+We strongly recommend that you complete the Invention Disclosure Form as soon as you think your research has yielded a discovery or invention.
 As an official document, the completed form serves to establish a legal record of the date of conception of the invention.

 It is important to note that disclosing your invention to the UNLV Office of Technology Transfer is required if your project has been supported by extramural grants.
 Submission of the disclosure form is required by all federal funding agencies; the university faces strict requirements regarding inventions discovered through sponsored research.
 Thus, please contact our office if you have any questions regarding this part of the process.